-Single-Use Bioprocessing: How Far Can it Go?
+Single-Use Technologies in Bioprocessing: How Far Can They Go?

 The impact of single-use or “disposable” equipment in the manufacture of vaccines and therapeutic proteins has been indelible and wide-ranging.
 Strictly speaking, single-use bioprocessing (SUB) refers to vessels, conduits and active consumables that come into contact with process fluids once and are then discarded.
 In its purest sense SUB replaces stainless steel or glass with plastic.
 In practice, the single-use philosophy has come to incorporate some products that come in fully-usable form or that bioprocessors employ for several runs instead of just one.